 Consumers who bone up on the issue, however, will find that soy has only a rickety leg to stand on.

-Quality trumping convenience is an idea whose time has come in the bread department as the general public awakens to the dangers of white flour,
+Quality trumping convenience is an idea whose time has come in the bread department.
+The general public is awakening to the dangers of white flour,

 On this sobering day when people around the world unite to March Against Monsanto and the day after the US Senate voted by a wide margin (71-27) to reject an amendment by Sen. Bernie Sanders (I-Vt.) to allow states to require labels on food or beverages made with genetically modified ingredients, a courageous farmer gives us all reason to celebrate.